KyeongJoong/INRAD/README.md

 ### Time-Series Anomaly Detection with Implicit Neural Representation

-OmniAnomaly is a novel implicit neural representation-based method for multivariate time-series anomaly detection, along with a temporal encoding technique.
+INRAD is a novel implicit neural representation-based method for multivariate time-series anomaly detection, along with a temporal encoding technique.

 ## Getting Started